Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/01-intro-to-R.md

 str(df)
 ```

 Note that the default behavior of `data.frame()` in R version < 4.0 is to convert character strings to factors.
 If you want to prevent this behavior, you can set the `StringsAsFactors` argument as `FALSE`.
-In R versions > 4.0, the default behaviour is `StringsAsFactors==TRUE`.
+In R versions > 4.0, the default behavior is `StringsAsFactors==TRUE`.

 ```r
 df <- data.frame(subject_id = c("s1", "s2", "s3", "s4"),